maxosl/chat-app/README.md

 A real time chat app based on socket.io.
-Backend is built with express and client is built in React.
 Redis is used as a cross service instance storage to pass messages between sockets and store transient user data.

 # Requirements